 While health behavior throughout the lifespan can impact breast cancer risk, diet and lifestyle habits during the first 20 years of life appear to be especially important.
-Research strongly suggests that girls who consume soyfoods during childhood and/or adolescence may have a markedly lower risk of getting breast cancer later in life.^{25,26} In fact, studies suggest that consuming just one serving daily may reduce risk by as much as 50 percent.
+Research suggests that girls who consume soyfoods during childhood and/or adolescence have a markedly lower risk of getting breast cancer later in life.
+In fact, studies suggest that consuming just one serving daily may reduce risk by as much as 50 percent.
 Current thinking is that the consumption of soyfoods, likely because they contain isoflavones, causes changes in the developing breast cells that make them permanently less likely to develop cancer.
-Eating soyfoods during adolescence was one of the six steps recently recommended by a group of scientists for reducing risk of cancer.27
+Eating soyfoods during adolescence was one of the six steps recently recommended by a group of scientists for reducing risk of cancer.

-The impact of soy consumption on breast cancer patients has been a much studied topic for nearly 20 years.
-Human studies show that consuming even high amounts of soyfoods or isoflavones doesn't affect indicators of breast cancer risk. ^{38,39} Furthermore, observational studies involving more than 11,000 breast cancer patients have found that women who consume soyfoods after a diagnosis of their disease are less likely to suffer a recurrence of their cancer and to die from their disease.
-40 Not surprisingly given these results, both the American Cancer Society 41 and the American Institute for Cancer Research 42 have concluded that breast cancer patients can safely consume soyfoods.
+The impact of soy consumption on breast cancer patients has been a much-studied topic for 25 years.
+Human studies show that consuming even high amounts of soyfoods or isoflavones doesn't affect indicators of breast cancer risk.
+Furthermore, observational studies involving more than 11,000 breast cancer patients have found that women who consume soyfoods after a diagnosis of their disease are less likely to suffer a recurrence of their cancer and to die from their disease.
+In the sound that women who consume soyfoods after a diagnosis of their disease are less likely to suffer a recurrence of their cancer and to die from their disease.